 Have you noticed your shun knife not living up to its former glory days?
 Perhaps it no longer moves through food like liquid, or you’ve spotted minor chips.

 If that’s the case — don’t panic.
-You can easily perform your own shun knife repair process.
+You can easily perform your own shun knife repair process without taking any knife sharpening service.

 But wondering, HOW?